carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .language-bash}

-Since we can't run `kraken2` here, we precomputed its results in a server, i.e. a more powerful machine.
+Since we cannot run `kraken2` here, we precomputed its results in a server, i.e., a more powerful machine.
 In the server we ran `kraken2` and obtained`JP4D-kraken.kraken` and `JP4D.report`.

-Let's look at the precomputed outputs of `kraken2` for our JP4D reads.
+Let us look at the precomputed outputs of `kraken2` for our JP4D reads.
 ~~~
 head ~/dc_workshop/taxonomy/JP4D.kraken
 ~~~